MurphyDavid/TX2P/README.md

 2. **Start the Docker Service:** Use `sudo systemctl start docker` to start the Docker service.
 3. **Verify Installation:** Check if Docker is installed correctly by typing `docker --version` in the terminal.

+### For Windows

+The docker's will work on windows but TODO: exact shell commands

 ## Getting Started: